s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 ```
 would only process files: `sample2.fastq.gz`, `sample3.fastq.gz` and `sample4.fastq.gz`

-The reason for this is that `--single_end` as such will be interpreted as `true` by Nextfow if given on the command line.
+The reason for this is that `--single_end` as such will be interpreted as `true` by Nextflow if given on the command line.
 But it would **also** (and probably rather confusingly) take a single positional argument, which in this case is the name of the first file given as `*fastq.gz`, i.e. `--single_end sample1.fastq.gz`.
 This **also** evaluates to `true`, however has the undesirably side-effect of consuming the first file of `*fastq.gz` in the process.

 **TAKE HOME MESSAGE**: Any boolean switches (e.g. `--verbose`, `--single_end` etc.) **must not** preceed positional arguments.
 Place before other options (single or double hyphen), or at the very end (`nf_rnaseq --genome GRCh38 *fastq.gz --single_end` would also be fine).